 6. Carrying the Wounded On Hospital Trains

-7. Reading America for World War II
+7. Readying America for World War II

-In 1940, just prior to World War II, American railroads moved 70% of all freight transported in the United States.
+In 1940, just before World War II, American railroads moved 70% of all freight transported in the United States.
 That number skyrocketed between the war years of 1942 and 1944.
-The nation saw record-setting increases in both passenger and freight volume, with railroads carrying more than 90% of the military’s freight and 98% of its personnel.
+The nation saw record-setting increases in passenger and freight volume, with railroads carrying more than 90% of the military’s freight and 98% of its personnel.
 Massive troop movement filled available passenger trains, and railroads worked overtime to accommodate demand.
 Period ads showing trains packed with servicemen encouraged patriotic Americans to avoid all unnecessary travel.

 8. Improving Performance through Diesel Locomotion

 Diesel-electric locomotion was first introduced during World War I, but it was during World War II that it became truly integral to expanding America’s rail capacity during wartime.
 Unlike steam locomotives, the diesels could travel longer distances without stops for servicing or water.
 They could also be mass-produced to meet the growing rail demand of America’s booming post-war economy.
 The conversion was well underway by 1944, with 608 diesel-electric locomotives built that year, compared to only 491 steam locomotives.
-Once again, U.S. railroads were leading America and its allies to victory by developing and deploying new transportation technology.
+Once again, U.S. railroads led America and its allies to victory by developing and deploying new transportation technology.

 9. Troops & Tanks Delivered by Rail